rreminy/InterlockedUtils/README.md

 Update allows you to perform an arbitriary operation on a value.
 The operation may run multiple times until succeeded

 ## Disclaimer
-This class is not meant as a replacement for the built-in Interlocked class, but rather provide additional functionality based off it.
+This class is not meant as a replacement for the built-in Interlocked class, but rather provide additional functionality based on it.
 All functionality makes heavy use of Interlocked.CompareExchange

 ## License
 MIT